EmilyBertani/Algorithmic_Trading_Bot/README.md

 ## What this program does

-In this program we have created the ability to
+In this program we will use machine learning models to test different trading strategies and compare these strategies by reviewing graphical and numeric data, including accuracy and precision.

 ---